DV

 Is FDVV or SCHD better for dividend income?

 It depends on your goals.
-SCHD currently offers the higher distribution yield, which means more income per dollar invested.
+FDVV currently offers the higher distribution yield, which means more income per dollar invested.
 However, a lower-yield fund may offer better total return or lower volatility.
 Consider your time horizon and risk tolerance.

 What is the difference between FDVV and SCHD?

-FDVV (Fidelity High Dividend ETF) tracks Fidelity High Dividend Index with a dividend income strategy, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
+FDVV (Fidelity High Dividend ETF) tracks Fidelity High Dividend Index with a dividend income approach, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
 They are issued by Fidelity Investments and Schwab respectively.

 Can I hold both FDVV and SCHD?